sfosterj/SFJ_Academy/README.md

 # SFJ_Academy

-This repository is in place to provide demonstration C# for Unity traninig.
+This repository is in place to provide demonstration C# for Unity traininig products.
 Academic organizations and students are free to use these code samples at will.
 However please read and understand the license agreements for each sample.

 Regards,